 The Company's Internal Model received approval for use in December 2015.
-An analysis of the Internal Model SCR split by risk category is detailed below per 31 December 2016:
+Further, Major Model Changes to the Internal Model were approved by the regulators in December 2019.
+An analysis of the Internal Model SCR by risk category is provided in QRT S.25.03 (in the appendix).